haileydoleweerd/HaileyDoleweerd/README.md

 ### Hi there 👋

-I am a computer engineering student at the University of Waterloo in my 1B school term.
+I am a computer engineering student at the University of Waterloo.

 Languages used:
 - C